Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_convert_image_to_ofrecord.md

 Process image successfully !!!
 ```

-Thus far, we have created the OFRecord file and saved under `./dataset`.
+Thus far, we have created the OFRecord file and saved it under `./dataset`.

 ### Code explanation

-The structure of entire code directory shows as follow:
+The hierarchy of code directory is:

 ```
 img_to_ofrecord